-A potential drawback of \shortname{} is that the video clips could be difficult to understand without the narration, but the narration text could introduce textual bias that allows questions to be answered from text alone without video \citep{ko2023_llm_are_reasoner_for_video, cores2024tvbench, xiao2024can}.
+\shortname{} is constructed on top of movie summary videos, containing video clips from the movies and narration text.
+However, this may create a shortcut that VLMs can exploit.
+The video clips could be difficult to understand without the narration text, but if we feed the narration text as input, the VLM may answer the question from the text directly without using the video.
+This is the infamous phenomenon of textual bias \citep{ko2023_llm_are_reasoner_for_video, cores2024tvbench, xiao2024can}.

 As mitigation, we introduce two complementary question formats.
-The first format, which we call the \emph{visual grounding question}, requires the model to select the video clip corresponding to the event it needs to retrieve.
-The second format, which we call the \emph{image description question}, requires the model to answer multiple-choice questions about the appearance of the retrieved video clip.
+The first format, called \emph{visual grounding}, requires the model to select the video clip corresponding to the event it needs to retrieve.
+The second format, called \emph{image description}, requires the model to answer multiple-choice questions about the appearance of the retrieved video clip.
 Fig.~\ref{fig:framework} shows some examples.
 Visual grounding questions necessitate the understanding of video clips, but they may underestimate model performance as the format may be out-of-distribution (OOD) to most VLMs.
-In contrast, image description questions circumvent the OOD issue, but the VLM may benefit from general knowledge of the movie from pretraining data, such as the color of Lois Lane's outfit, leading to overestimation of model abilities.
-By evenly splitting 2-needle questions between the two question formats (747 each), \shortname{} establish a comprehensive benchmark.
+In contrast, image description questions circumvent the OOD issue, but the VLM may benefit from knowledge of the movie learned from pretraining data, such as the color of Lois Lane's outfit, leading to overestimation of model abilities. \shortname{} adopts the visual grounding format for all 1-needle questions and splits the 2-needle questions between the two formats (747 each).